Each day, Council receives numerous requests from our residents. Here we look at the top five most commonly asked questions and shares the answers.

 With more than 150,000 people living in Randwick City, we get a lot of questions.
 Between our call centre and customer service email inbox, we received more than 34,500 requests last year.
 We took a look at the top five questions you asked and put the answers together so you’ll know how you or Council can deal with any of the following situations.

 Q: Someone has dumped rubbish in my street.
 What can I do about it?

 A. Illegally dumped rubbish is one of Council’s biggest issues.
 In March this year, we received 1,197 reports from residents of dumped rubbish that we collected.
 If rubbish, old furniture or a mattress has been dumped on your street, you can report it to Council and we will collect it.
 How do you report it?
-Call 1300 722 542 or visit our website and search ‘report illegally dumped rubbish’.
-Or, you can send an email to firstname.lastname@example.org with the address, name and what kind of rubbish has been dumped and Council will organise to pick it up.
-It’s important to note that each household is offered two free booked clean up services each year (in addition to the two scheduled clean ups).
+Call 1300 722 542 or visit our website and search ‘report illegally dumped rubbish’ (it will take you to this page).
+Or, you can send an email to email@example.com with the address, name and what kind of rubbish has been dumped and Council will organise to pick it up.
+It’s important to note that each household is offered four free booked clean up services each year (in addition to one scheduled clean up).
 Reporting illegally dumped rubbish will not be counted towards your allotted services.

 Q: There’s an abandoned car or trailer parked in my street.
 Can you tow it?